All Episodes

 Remember, they've only handed over about a little over 3,000 of these.

-And he says, Well, we want to see everything that the Inspector General has.
+And he says, well, we want to see everything that the Inspector General has.

-Now, part of this investigation is to the botched and frankly rigged and fixed handling of the Clinton email server investigation.
+Now, part of this investigation is to the botched and, frankly, rigged and fixed handling of the Clinton email server investigation.

-Um also remember we we have this big question mark.
+Also, remember, we have this big question mark.

 I have appointed a person outside Washington many years in the Department of Justice to look at all the allegations that the House Judiciary Committee members sent to us, and we're conducting that investigation.